Gleanings from "The Kinmundy Express"

 Compiled, transcribed, and printed by Dolores Ford Mobley

 The articles on this web site were originally reported in weekly editions of "The Kinmundy Express" (also known at one time as "The Marion County Express").
 Please note that the years of 1883-1884 and 1904-1914 (minus 1913 which is unavailable at this time) include COMPLETE articles, while Oct.
 1914 - 1959 contain SUMMARIZED "gleanings" from the newspaper articles (in most cases) with special interest being focused upon data which is significant to genealogical research.
-(Note: The years of 1914-1959 are available in the complete form from the Abraham Lincoln Presidential Library in the Newspaper Microfilm Depository in Springfield, Illinois.
-Information concerning how to order is listed below.)
+(Note: The years of 1914-1959 are available in the complete form from the Abraham Lincoln Presidential Library in the Newspaper Microfilm Depository in Springfield, Illinois.)
+You can also contact me for information on complete articles or other questions by clicking the e-mail link at the bottom of this page.

 If you would like to search all the Gleanings for a name, please enter your request below and click the Search button!